-Papa John's swings to 1Q profit; revenue misses expectations
+Papa John's swings to first-quarter profit; revenue misses expectations

 The pizza chain reported a profit of $8.4 million for the first quarter